20 SQL Coding Interview Questions

 Output –

-How to get the following output?
+How do you get the following output?

 a.
 SELECT * FROM EMP1 LEFT JOIN INSURANCE ON (EMP1.INSURANCETYPE = INSURANCE.INSURANCETYPE);